hibahmad30/AzureOktaFederation/README.md

 <h1>Implementing Federation Between Azure and Okta</h1>

 <h2>Description</h2>
-Vulnerability management is essential for organizations to identify and mitigate security vulnerabilities in their systems and networks.
-This project aims to explore the various stages of the vulnerability management lifecycle using Nessus Essentials and an insecure Windows 10 system.
-Nessus is a powerful tool that provides extensive scanning and remediation capabilities for vulnerability management.
-The following link provides an overview of the vulnerability management lifecycle: https://www.ibm.com/blog/vulnerability-management-lifecycle/.
+Microsoft Entra ID (formerly Azure Active Directory) and Okta are two leading identity management platforms that provide robust solutions for handling this complexity.
+By implementing federation between Entra ID and Okta, organizations can streamline authentication processes, enhance security, and improve user experience.
+This project aims to integrate these systems to create a seamless, unified access management framework that supports Single Sign-On (SSO) and centralized control over user identities and permissions.
 <br />

 <h2>Environments Used </h2>